-The rules cannot exempt small businesses because the rules do not directly regulate small businesses.
+The rules cannot exempt a small business because the rules do not directly regulate small businesses.
 The rules regulate licensees.
 Further, the Michigan Occupational Code requires barbers, barbershops, and barber colleges to be licensed.

 A. Identify and estimate the number of small businesses affected by the proposed rules and the probable effect on small businesses.